Expert Patent Attorney Explains Why Filing a Provisional Patent Application Is Almost Always a Bad Idea

 A provisional patent application doesn’t really protect anything by itself.
 You can’t sue anyone for infringing on your invention using your provisional.
 Also, you’re highly unlikely to license or sell your invention based on a provisional.

 Further no one ever actually reads or evaluates a provisional patent application, not even the patent examiner, unless an issued patent eventually results AND a lawsuit is being contemplated based on the issued patent.
-Provisional applications are not published for the general public, unlike all issued patents and most real patent applications, both of which are published on USPTO.gov and accessible to all.
+Provisional patent applications are not published for the general public, unlike all issued patents and most full patent applications, both of which are published on USPTO.gov and accessible to all.

 Filing a provisional patent application only holds your place in line.
 It’s like taking a ticket at the deli counter.
 You can’t eat the ticket.